CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 2. As a journal taker, I want this app to allow easy photo integration.

 3. As a journal taker, I want this app to allow me to share my journals with my friends and family.

+4. As a Journal User I want to be able to login to my account from other devices so that I can access my entries and create new ones.

+5. As a user I want each journal page to highlight places that I visited that day so that I can recall events that I might not otherwise journal about.

+6. As a user I want each journal page to highlight key news stories of the day so that I can recall world events that may have influenced my day.

 ## 8. Trello